ACEGAZ/Potentia-Text-Adventure/README.md

 ## Goals

-The main goal of Potentia is to give players a fun experience and to generate intrest in the world and its lore.
+The main goal of Potentia is to give players a fun experience with decision based outcomes and the option of combat and to generate intrest in the world and its lore.

 The second goal was to make a playable game using python.